as 'liquid emotion' by leading fragrance expert Michael Edwards, many women

 These scents are based on aromatic woods.
 Woody oriental scents blend patchouli and sandalwood with spices and vanilla.
 Mossy woods evoke damp, earthy, forest aromas.
 Dry woods include smoky tobacco and cedar.
 Character: warm, sophisticated.
 Perfect for: a walk in the woods.

 Night-blooming flowers, vanilla and musk are key ingredients of this exotic fragrance family.
 Incense also adds cool softness to potent flowers, spices and amber.
-These are warm, sweet, powdery and very sexy after-dark scents.
+These are warm, sweet, powdery and very y after-dark scents.
 Character: exotic, seductive.
-Perfect for: a sexy evening out.
+Perfect for: a y evening out.

 Citrus scents give off a zesty impression of oranges, lemons, limes, grapefruit and bergamot.
 Watery scents include melon and the sea-breeze synthetic ingredient known as calone.
 Green scents evoke crushed leaves and summer lawns.
 Character: breezy, exhilarating.
 Perfect for: an early morning wake-up